 The types of testing, testing tools, and software testing artifacts that need to be present are all Greek to the IT departments of these companies, let alone their business stakeholders.

-If all you know about QA & testing is that you don’t want your product to be off-putting to users, or to hamper, or, even, derail your or your clients’ operation, discuss your project more closely with your QA provider before you get the show on the road.
+If all you know about QA & testing is that you don’t want your product to put off users, or to hamper your clients’ operation, discuss your project more closely with your QA provider before you get the show on the road.

 You can ask them several questions, similar to the following ones: